-The Canterbury DHB’s dental department provides specialist dental care to people in the Canterbury region.
-Please note: It is also a tertiary referral centre for the West Coast and Nelson and Marlborough regions.
+Although Te Whatu Ora Waitaha dental department provides specialist dental care to people in the Canterbury region, it is also a tertiary referral centre for the West Coast and Nelson and Marlborough regions.

-West Coast DHB funds and provides tooth care services for children and adolescents, including examinations, x-rays, fillings and extractions.
+Te Whatu Ora West Coast funds and provides tooth care services for children and adolescents, including examinations, x-rays, fillings and extractions.

 Kids younger than 5 get free regular check-ups and treatment.
 This service includes fluoride varnishes to protect teeth at risk of decay.

 We encourage parents, guardians and whānau to enrol their children for regular dental care.
 Get a registration form by contacting us directly, or talking to your Well Child Tamariki Ora provider.

 Dental therapists provide free check-ups to primary and intermediate-aged school children through community and mobile clinics.
 If your child needs more advanced dental work, the therapist will refer them to a private dentist.

 This service is provided during school terms.
 When schools are closed you can contact a dentist directly.

 Most teenagers are eligible for free dental care until their 18th birthday – regardless of whether you are at school, working, or unemployed.

 You can choose a dentist from the list below, or you can stay with the dental therapist you saw at primary or intermediate school.
 This can be useful for people who have to travel a long way to see a dentist.